Kreeeva/agfzb-CloudAppDevelopment_Capstone/README.md

 ## Project Breakdown

-**Prework: Sign up for IBM Cloud account and create a Watson Natural language Understanding service**
+**Pre-work: Sign up for IBM Cloud account and create a Watson Natural language Understanding service**
 1. Create an IBM cloud account if you don't have one already.
 2. Create an instance of the Natural Language Understanding (NLU) service.